vmelia/MockApi/README.md

 ## Notes
 Currently, 'ResponseCache' saves the reponses in memory - not very persistent.</br>
 Uses 'System.Text.Json' which seems to like all JSON properties to be quoted.</br>
-There are no unit tests!
-All the logic is in the middleware so I'll have to resarch testing that.</br>